euphorie/osha.oiradoc/docs/manuals/editor2.rst

 Solutions - at module level
 ---------------------------

-Edit the module and add the text in the "Solution" field.
+Edit the module and add the text in the “Solution” field.
 This text should contain an approach for the user on how to tackle the risks described in that module in a general way.
-This information will be displayed in the Action plan before each specific risk is handled.
+This information will be displayed in the Action Plan on the module level before the specific risks of that module are handled.

+.. _measures-risk-level:

 Measures - at risk level
 ------------------------

-It is most comfortable for the end-user if you provide a measure for each risk, because then the user will be able to pick measures with a click to pre-populate the action plan form.
+It is most comfortable for the end-user if you provide one or more measures for each risk, because then the user will be able to pick measures with a click to pre-populate the action plan form.

 A measure is related to a concrete risk.
-First select the risk in and then click on *Add Measure* in the grey bar.
+On a risk, click on *Add Measure* in the grey bar to open the Add / Edit form.

-You will then see the following form:

     .. figure:: images/editor/editor_15_add_measure.png
         :align: center
-        :height: 350px
+        :height: 450px
         :alt: The “Add Measure” form

         *The “Add Measure” form*